eigerco/pallet-move/doc/design.md

 [9]: https://paritytech.github.io/substrate/master/sp_api/macro.decl_runtime_apis.html

 # The way forward
-In this chapter, we outline the strategic plan, decisions and roadmap for the future development and growth of MoveVM pallet software.
+In this chapter, we outline the strategic plan, decisions and roadmap for the future development and growth of the MoveVM pallet software.

 ## Is forking needed?

 In order to make MoveVM compatible with the Substrate framework, forking of the Move language is necessary.
 - Since all runtime pallets in Substrate must be Wasm-compatible, the MoveVM requires a few adaptations to ensure interoperability in `no-std` environments.
-That implies that all dependencies should be replaced with `no-std` alternatives, or in the worst case, adapted to `no-std` - in that case more repositories will be forked (one example is the [`bcs`][bcs] crate which is an independent crate in a separate GitHub repository).
+That implies that all dependencies should be replaced with `no-std` alternatives, or in the worst case, adapted to `no-std` - in that case, more repositories will be forked (one example is the [`bcs`][bcs] crate which is an independent crate in a separate GitHub repository).
 - Substrate uses 32-byte addresses, so the `address32` feature must be used in TOML files within our build infrastructure.

 ## Forking challenges - VM and the toolchain